12:32 15 February 2012

 We also pride on ourselves on the work our dedicated staff members embrace with local schools, colleges and local universities, as well as our own in-house schools’ project ‘The Alex Zone.’
-Where sport and education unite to provide a motivation for learning.

 During these tough economic times, The Football Club is also keen to assist our supporters by offering real value for money in relation to ticketing and season tickets.
-We continue to offer some of the cheapest seats in the Football League, especially for our younger supporters.
+We continue to offer some of the cheapest seats in the entire Football League, especially for our younger supporters.
 Our free season ticket offer for our Under-11s has once again proved very popular with families.

 We aim to improve our customer service through our improving CRM functionality to give our supporters more of a voice on those things that affect them and for which we can improve upon.
 We aim to improve our communication between the club and its supporters.